 Retailers who make sales to Washington customers may be required to collect sales tax in the state.
-Making a determination of nexus and then figuring out Washington sales tax rates can be complicated.
-This guide will help you determine whether you are on the hook for Washington sales tax.
+Determining nexus and then figuring out Washington sales tax rates can be complicated.
+This guide will help determine whether you are on the hook for Washington sales tax.

 Washington sales tax rates vary by location.
 There is a state sales tax as well as various local rates.